PR0M3TH3AN/SeedPass/README.md

 ### Phase 3: Advanced CLI Functionalities

-**Goal:** Develop a sophisticated Command-Line Interface (CLI) for power users and developers, enhancing automation and customization capabilities.
+**Goal:** Develop a sophisticated Command-Line Interface (CLI) tailored for the individual entry system, enhancing automation and customization.

-1. **Develop an Advanced CLI Mode with Enhanced Functionalities**
+1. **Advanced CLI Commands for Entry Management**
+   - **Description:** Introduce CLI commands to create, read, update, delete, and backup individual entries.
-   - **Features:**
+   - **Implementation Steps:**
+     - Implement commands such as `add-entry`, `view-entry`, `update-entry`, `delete-entry`, and `backup-entry`.
+     - Ensure commands support specifying entry kinds and associated data fields.

+2. **Custom Relays Configuration via CLI**
-     - **Custom Relays Configuration:** Allow users to specify a custom set of Nostr relays for publishing their backup index via CLI commands.
+   - **Description:** Allow users to specify custom Nostr relays for each entry or globally.
-     - **Batch Posting:** Enable the CLI to handle the segmentation of index entries into batches of 10 for Nostr posts.
-     - **Toggle "Secret" Mode via CLI:** Provide CLI commands to enable or disable "secret" mode for clipboard-only password retrieval.
-     - **Automated Nostr Posting:** Ensure that any edit to the index automatically triggers a post to Nostr.
+   - **Implementation Steps:**
+     - Introduce CLI options to add, remove, or list relays.
+     - Ensure entries are posted to the specified relays upon creation or update.

+3. **Batch Processing and Smart Posting**
+   - **Description:** Optimize Nostr posting by handling multiple entries efficiently through single-entry batching.
+   - **Implementation Steps:**
+     - **Single Entry = Single Post:**
+       - Each new or updated entry is posted individually to Nostr as a separate event.
+       - This approach ensures scalability and simplifies synchronization.
+     - **Backup File Management:**
+       - For every entry post, create a corresponding backup file in the `backups/` directory.
+       - Maintain versioning for easy rollback if needed.
+     - **Error Handling:**
-     - **Initial Setup Enhancements:** Implement CLI commands to handle the first-time user experience, including seed generation/import and initial Nostr profile creation.
+       - Implement mechanisms to handle failed posts without disrupting the user's workflow.

-2. **Use a Robust CLI Framework**
-   - **Description:** Transition to a robust CLI framework like [`click`](https://click.palletsprojects.com/) or [`Typer`](https://typer.tiangolo.com/) for better maintainability and scalability.
-   - **Benefits:**
-     - Simplifies the creation of complex CLI commands and subcommands.
-     - Enhances readability and maintainability of CLI code.
-     - Provides built-in help and documentation features.
+       - Provide user notifications for successful or failed postings.

-3. **Implement Secure Clipboard Operations**
+4. **Secure Clipboard Operations**
-   - **Description:** Ensure that clipboard operations are secure and temporary.
+   - **Description:** Ensure clipboard operations are secure and temporary.
    - **Features:**
      - **Clear Clipboard After Duration:** Automatically clear the clipboard after a set duration (e.g., 30 seconds) to prevent unauthorized access.
      - **User Notifications:** Inform users when the clipboard is cleared.